1PilotApp/symfony-client/README.md

     ```
         one_pilot_private_key: [your key]
+        one_pilot_mail_from_address: [mail from address used by verification tool]
     ```

     > `one_pilot_private_key` can be any random alphanumeric string.
 If you are not sure what key to use, go to 1Pilot dashboard and open the page to add a new site: a random key will be generated for you, and you can copy / paste it in your file.
 Of course you are free to create a totally different key, just make sure you have the same key in your `parameters.yml` and on the 1Pilot dashboard.

+    > `one_pilot_email_check_from_address` email address that you use for send mail from your application.
+It's used by the email verification tool for ensure emails are properly send by your application.

 4. add to your `app/config/routing.yml` the following configuration:
     ```